DmitriyBachkala/Project3-AussieWeather/README.md

 Project Proposal

-# "What is the optimal timing for travel?
+## "What is the optimal timing for travel?
 This is the question we'll address for those planning a trip to Australia."

 ##Interaction
 Dropdown to select month

-##Proposed Monthly Visualizations (charts):
+##Proposed Monthly Visualizations (charts will update based on selected month):
 Rainfall (Info chart) -Erica
 Humidity (Bar chart) -Daniel
 Wind speed (Bar chart) -Daniel